Steve McMahon: Manchester City

 McMahon made his City debut two days later on Boxing Day in a 2–1 win over Norwich City at Maine Road.
-During his time for City, McMahon was initially seen as someone who would help raise their game due to his aggression and quality, but unfortunately the quality of team around him was not the same as at Anfield.
-Niall Quinn pointed out in his autobiography that McMahon reminded him of Roy Keane in his intensity and will to win: "Because he expected to win trophies, he could make the players at City feel bad about themselves, because we didn't have the same expectations...
+During his time for City, McMahon was initially seen as someone who would help raise their game due to his aggression and quality, but unfortunately the quality of the team around him was not the same as at Anfield.
+Niall Quinn recalled in his autobiography that McMahon reminded him of Roy Keane in his intensity and will to win: "Because he expected to win trophies, he could make the players at City feel bad about themselves, because we didn't have the same expectations...
 He was too intense for us...
-The lucky go happy atmosphere in our squad just didn't appeal to him".
+The lucky-go-happy atmosphere in our squad just didn't appeal to him".

 In 1993, McMahon was featured in Vinnie Jones's Soccer's Hard Men video, in which Jones talks about his adoration and respect for other "hard men" from the past and present including Souness, Bryan Robson, Mike Bailey, Norman Hunter, Jack Charlton, Peter Storey, Ron Harris and Nobby Stiles.
 Jones described McMahon as his "only real rival" in modern-day football for the accolade of "hardest man in football".
 He described how McMahon got his revenge on Vinnie Jones for Jones' early foul on McMahon in the 1988 FA Cup Final, by kicking Jones to the floor with his studs at Anfield, forcing him to have stitches on a major cut.
 McMahon played in 87 league matches for the Sky Blues before an offer to become player-manager of Swindon Town tempted him away from Manchester.